 Wisdom teeth, also known as third molars, are the last teeth to erupt, usually between the ages of 17 and 25.
 Wisdom teeth generally cause problems when they only partially erupt through the gum or when they position themselves improperly.

 Bacteria and food particles often collect around an impacted wisdom tooth, causing it, or the next tooth to decay.
-It is very difficult to remove such decay and infection and pain will usually result.
+It is tough to remove such decay and infection, and pain will usually result.

 Pressure causing pain

-Pain may also be caused by the pressure of the erupting wisdom tooth against neighbouring teeth.
-In some cases this pressure may cause the damage of these teeth.
+Pain may also be caused by the pressure of the erupting wisdom tooth against neighboring teeth.
+In some cases, this pressure may cause damage to these teeth.

 Formation of a cyst

 A cyst (infected fluid-filled pockets) can develop from the soft tissue around an impacted wisdom tooth.
-Cysts cause bone destruction, jaw expansion and damage or displacement of nearby teeth.
+Cysts cause bone destruction, jaw expansion, and damage or displacement of nearby teeth.
 The removal of the tooth and cyst is necessary to prevent further bone loss.
-In rare situations, tumours may develop within these cysts or the jaw may fracture spontaneously if the cyst grows very large.
+In rare situations, tumors may develop within these cysts or the jaw may fracture spontaneously if the cyst grows very large.

 Unerupted but yet to have caused symptoms